 SingHealth, Singapore’s largest healthcare group, was subject to a “deliberate, targeted and well-planned cyberattack”.

 Pentesting Methodology 101

 Penetration testing is an authorized simulation of an attack on a system, network, or application to find potential vulnerabilities that can be exploited.
-Pentesting can also be loosely placed into 3 categories, black, grey or white box testing.
-The black box testing model is done from the perspective of an outsider with limited knowledge of the application, network, systems or
+Pentesting can be loosely placed into 3 categories, black, gray or white box testing.

-A new Zero-day attack on Microsoft Office, affecting all current Office versions on all Windows operating systems was detected by Mcafee and FireEye on 7th April.
+A new Zero-day attack on Microsoft Office affecting all current Office versions on all Windows operating systems was detected by Mcafee and FireEye on 7th April.
 It is the latest in a long list of exploits; from the “Windows Word Intruder” kit that allowed beginners to create their own version of malware, to the phishing-led Cerber